The Eduployment Programme

 • Guaranteed Job Placement

 To work as a nurse in the Netherlands, you’ll need to meet a few important requirements.
-These include completing a recognised nursing education (nursing degree), obtaining the necessary registration (BIG registration), and being able to demonstrate relevant knowledge and skills.
+These include completing (or following) a recognised nursing education (Bachelor nursing degree), command of the Dutch language at B1 level for foreign nurses, obtaining the necessary registration (BIG registration), and being able to demonstrate relevant knowledge and skills.
 These standards help ensure the quality and safety of care across the Dutch healthcare system.

-Eduployment is here to guide you through each step, from our healthcare focused language training to integration and ultimately registration.
-You can start your career with confidence and clarity.
+Eduployment is here to guide you through each step, from our healthcare-focused language training to registration and integration, so you can start your nursing career in the Netherlands with confidence and clarity.

-When you join the Eduployment programme, you’ll begin your career in the Netherlands as a Verzorgende, an essential and respected role in Dutch healthcare.
-As a Verzorgende, you’ll provide personal care, support with daily activities and work with care plans under the guidance of your team.
-This is not an entry-level position like a Helpende; it’s a skilled role that reflects the level of your nursing background and training.
+While you wait for your BIG registration, you’ll begin your career in the Netherlands as a ‘verzorgende’ (carer), an essential and respected role in Dutch healthcare.
+As a verzorgende, you’ll provide personal care, support with daily activities, and work with care plans under the guidance of your team.
+This is not an entry-level position like a ‘helpende’ (helper).
+It’s a skilled role that reflects the level of your nursing background and training.

 To maintain your right to work as a registered nurse in the Netherlands, you must renew your BIG registration every five years.
 This ensures that all nurses remain active in the field and continue to meet professional standards.

-At Eduployment, we help you understand what to expect and guide you through every step of this process.
-Together, we’ll make sure your pathway to recognition in the Netherlands is clear, realistic, and adapted to your background.
+With Eduployment, you’ll be guided you through every step of this process.
+Together, we’ll make sure your pathway to the nursing career in the Netherlands is clear, realistic, and adapted to your background.

-Such practical experience helps you get acquainted with Dutch healthcare protocols, teamwork, and patient expectations, so you can work with confidence and provide high-quality care.
+Such a setup helps you get acquainted with Dutch healthcare protocols, teamwork, and patient expectations.
+That way you can work with confidence and provide high-quality care.
+It is also perfect to further practice and develop your Dutch language skills.

 How Eduployment helps you move forward

 Starting your nursing career in the Netherlands takes more than a diploma.
-You’ll need to learn the Dutch language, understand the steps, prepare the right documents, and sometimes complete additional training to meet Dutch standards.
-That can feel overwhelming, but you don’t have to do it alone.
+You’ll need to learn the Dutch language, understand the steps, prepare the right documents, and be really dedicated to your goal of becoming a nurse in the Netherlands.
+This can feel overwhelming, but you don’t have to do it alone.

-Eduployment is here to guide you through every stage.
-We help you understand what’s needed for diploma recognition, BIG registration, and, if necessary, further training or practical placements.
-We take the time to explain the process clearly, and we stay by your side throughout your journey.
+Eduployment is here to guide you through every stage: language training, arrival and settling down in the Netherlands, BIG registration, etc. We take the time to explain the process clearly, and we stay by your side throughout your journey.

 Our aim is simple: to help you feel fully prepared and confident as you build a meaningful future in Dutch healthcare.